top of page

 ⚖️ Facility vs. Homecare: Which Costs More?

 At first glance, facility costs may look similar or slightly lower for 24/7 care.
-But families often find that:
+However, families often find that:

 • Homecare can be more cost-effective for part-time or flexible support